 Sugar Alcohols with Some Carb Count (Thus We Recommend Avoiding Them)

 Artificial sweeteners, made from plants or even sugar, are exponentially sweeter than regular sugar and are generally combined with maltodextrin or dextrose — sugars— as a carrying agent.
-They’re controversial in the keto community because of concerns that, in some people, it stalls weight loss or can adversely affect ketosis.
+They’re controversial in the keto community because of concerns that, in some people, it stalls weight loss or can raise blood sugar and adversely affect ketosis.
 The following two artificial sweeteners are popular, but not recommended:

 Sweeteners We Recommend

-Ideally, you want to use sweeteners that have little effect on insulin levels and blood sugar; contain virtually no calories, net carbs, or fillers with hidden carbs; are high-quality with proven track records; and don’t have any bitter flavor or aftertaste.
-For that reason, we are partial to the following sweeteners:
+The best sweeteners are those that have little effect on insulin levels and blood sugar levels; contain virtually no calories, no carbs, or fillers with hidden carbs; are high-quality with proven track records; and don’t have any bitter flavor or aftertaste.
+For that reason, we consider the following the best keto-friendly sweeteners: